mfpaccessibilite/MFP_AccessPlayer/README.md

 }
 ```

 If you want you can also declare your videos as sources inside the video tag.
-Keep in mind in case you defin inside the tage and in the options, that the options will be the kepts videos :
+Keep in mind in case you define inside the tag and in the options, that the options will be the kepts videos :
 ```
 <video data-mfp>
     <source src="VIMEO-ID" type="video/vimeo" />